Echoic Memory: Definition, Duration, Examples & Neuroscience Guide

 Echoic Memory

-The initial auditory buffer lasting 2-4 seconds, operating automatically and unconsciously to provide raw material for higher processing stages.
+The initial auditory buffer lasts 2-4 seconds, operating automatically and unconsciously to provide raw material for higher processing stages.

 Phonological Loop

-Working memory component specialized for verbal information, maintaining speech sounds through subvocal rehearsal for 15-30 seconds.
+The working memory component is specialized for verbal information, maintaining speech sounds through subvocal rehearsal for 15-30 seconds.

 Auditory LTM